MEET KIRSTY

 After volunteering as a teacher in Batase during a leave of absence from the ABC, Kirsty made two life-changing decisions – she wanted to become a trainer and write Som’s biography.

 Both of those dreams have now come to fruition.
 In 2017, Kirsty started Regional Media Training, to help organisations learn how to share their stories and engage effectively with the media.
-Almost three years later, Kirsty joined forces with her dear friend, accomplished video editor Suzie Cray, who shared her love of training, and they launched eMotion Video Training & Production.
+Almost three years later, Kirsty joined forces with accomplished video editor Suzie Cray, who shared her love of training, and they launched eMotion Video Training & Production.
+Kirsty has since won several business awards including:

-Kirsty now travels Australia delivering media training and smartphone video courses and offers video production services in Cairns.
+Kirsty now travels Australia delivering media and presentation skills training and giving presentations about her book and her journey from journalist to author and business owner.
 She is the founder of Women in Media Far North Queensland and proudly mentors regional journalists and business owners.
 Kirsty is an advocate for mental and women’s reproductive health.